Events and Classes

 Wednesday 21st | 2pm | A Celebration of Britain’s Mountaineering History | Professor Simon Bainbridge, Dr Penelope Bradshaw and Dr Jonathan Westaway discussing the literary and cultural history of rock climbing in Britain and the importance of mountain landscapes as a subject for literary creativity.
 This coincides with the opening of ‘Mountains in Mind’ an exhibition of paintings, sketchbooks and notebooks from Susan Dobson’s expeditions in the Himalayas. (see also 4th June)

 Friday 23rd May | 1.10pm | FREE Lunchtime piano recital - Adam John Taylor

+Originally from Newcastle, Adam Taylor is a graduate of the Royal College of Music where he studied under Gordon Fergus-Thompson.
+He has performed the Royal Overseas League, Victoria & Albert Museum and St. George Hanover Square.
 Since graduating from The Royal College of Music Adam has studied with the renowned Russian pianist and teacher, Dina Parakhina.
 Adam is very grateful for the generous support from the Kathleen Trust and Sammy Johnson Memorial Fund.

 To reserve your place:

 Please reserve your seat by calling (0191) 232 0192, emailing email@example.com or by calling in.